rafi0101/Android-Room-Database-Backup/README.md

 implementation 'de.raphaelebner:roomdatabasebackup:1.0.0-beta14'
 ```

-**If this version makes any technical problems please feel free to contact me.
-I made some changes in Gradle/Kotlin DSL and not sure if everything is working as excepted**
+**If the version makes any technical problems please feel free to contact me.
+I made some changes in
+Gradle/Kotlin DSL and not sure if everything is working as excepted**

 Usage
 -----------